 Key Stage 4

 The KS4 course aims to develop and extend knowledge and understanding of specified key events, periods and societies in local, British, and wider world history.
 It also enables pupils to engage in historical enquiry to develop as independent learners and as critical and reflective thinkers.
-We study the Edexcel syllabus and constantly strive to choose exciting new themes and topics for the pupils we teach.
-Throughout this year pupils will be studying The American West 1835–1895 , Elizabethan England 1558–88, Medicine and public health in Britain c50AD to the present day and A study in depth of Germany 1918-1945.
+We study the Edexcel GCSE syllabus and constantly strive to choose exciting new themes and topics for the pupils we teach.
+Throughout this year pupils will be studying The American West 1835–1895 which includes a fascinating study of the Plains Indian tribes of the American West, Elizabethan England 1558–88, medicine and public health in Britain from 1250 to the present day and a study in depth of Germany 1918-1945.

 Key Stage 5

-History is long regarded as a subject of weight and merit and is therefore a very popular choice at ‘A’ level.
+History is long regarded as a subject of weight and merit and is therefore a very popular choice at A Level.
 It is academic in nature yet teaches students many worthwhile skills such as analysis of text, the nature of argument and debate and of course, increases their subject knowledge on individual topics.
 In short, it creates independent learners.
-It is a good qualification for the professions – law, media, accountancy, journalism, public relations to name a few.
+It is a good qualification for the professions: law, media, accountancy, journalism and public relations to name a few.
 The A level is composed of 3 units of study: Unit 1: Stuart Britain and the Crisis of Monarchy, 1603-1702, Unit 2: Democracy and Nazism: Germany 1918-1945 and Unit 3: Historical Investigation.